Xunnamius/api-utils/packages/api/docs/index/functions/withMiddleware.md

 `GET`, `POST`) compatible with the Next.js App Router.

-Passing `undefined` as `handler`, or not returning a Response from your handler/middleware, will trigger an `HTTP 501 Not Implemented` response.
+Passing `undefined` as `handler`, or not returning a Response from one of your middlewares/handler, will trigger an `HTTP 501 Not Implemented` response.
 This can be used to to stub out endpoints and their middleware for later implementation.

 ### Type Parameters